attmme/Wazuh-SIEM-AWS-deploy/README.md

 ---

 # ℹ️ About this project
-This project documents a complete deployment of **Wazuh** on separated machines for the indexer, server, and dashboard on **AWS**.
+This project documents a complete deployment of **Wazuh** on separate machines for the indexer, server, and dashboard on **AWS**.
 The goal is to have a reusable setup that can serve as a foundation for future projects related to SOC operations.

 **❗ Please note:**
-- I am not an expert, so there might be significant mistakes.
+- I am not an expert with AWS or Wazuh, so there might be significant mistakes.
 If you spot any, I would greatly appreciate your feedback.
 - I mainly created this repository to use as a **cheatsheet** to speed up deployments when helping clients.
-- The setup is designed with a **retention period of ~90 days** and is intended for **low log ingestion**.
 - The estimated complete deployment time is **around 4 to 6 hours**, under normal circumstances.
 - All steps are based on the official documentation available at: [Wazuh Installation Guide](https://documentation.wazuh.com/current/installation-guide/) (as of 25/08/2025).